 The development of a thriving Fine Arts program requires the commitment of school staff and the school community.
-It is recommended that an in depth review of the viability of a Fine Arts focus at Blue Mountain Elementary and a Fine Arts academy hosted at Garibaldi Secondary be completed by February 2016 with recommendations for next steps presented to the Board by March 2016.
+It is recommended that an in depth review of the viability of a Fine Arts academy hosted at Garibaldi Secondary be completed by February 2016 with recommendations for next steps presented to the Board by March 2016.